xopxe/micro_rosso_platformio/README.md

 }
 ```

 It is possible to create new timers.
-For an example, see the `ticker` module, which creates and provides a 1Hz timer.For this, first instantiate a timer descriptor.
-You can do it in the class definition if you want to make it useable by other modules.
+For an example, see the `ticker` module, which creates and provides a 1Hz timer.
+To do this, first instantiate a timer descriptor.
+If you want to make it usable by other modules, you can do it in the class definition.

 ```
 class MyModule {